GiacomoBacchetta/Constrained-Optimization-Penalty-Method/README.md

 # Constrained-Optimization-Penalty-Method
 ***
 In this repository the Penalty Method is presented. \
-It belongs to the suitable class of to solve complex constrained problems.
+It belongs to the suitable class of optimization methods to solve complex constrained problems.
 ***
 ### Authors
 -  **Giacomo Bacchetta**, <bacchetta.1840949@studenti.uniroma1.it>, LinkedIn: <https://www.linkedin.com/in/giacomobacchetta/>